rasundsbak/rtd-tutorial/docs/source/index.rst

    This project is under active development.
 ---

 In this tutorial, you will learn how to set up your own virtual environment at the UiO Nvidia Cluster.
-This repo is a part of the course held as a part of 'Digital Scholarship Days 2025 <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/00-mainpage.html>'_
+This repo is a part of the course held as a part of `Digital Scholarship Days 2025 <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/00-mainpage.html/>`_

 01 Getting your User ID in Educloud and Fox
 ===========================================